WarwickTechCrew/tc-website-wiki/wiki/06-directories/07-records/index.md

 This Tech Crew wiki page was first created and committed 39,000 feet (11,887m) into the sky on a Singapore Airlines flight from London to Singapore.
 This flight featured free WiFi!

-The second highest and second ever aircraft tech crew wiki commit was made on 27/07/25 on a Air India A350-900 while the authors were hungrily waiting for free snacks and food.
+The second highest and second ever aircraft tech crew wiki commit was made on 27/07/25 on an Air India A350-900 flight AI112 between heathrow to delhi on the way to japan while the authors were hungrily waiting for free snacks and food.
 The wifi is really slow but also free.
 Actually none of this was free we paid £760 for this wifi and food.
+Update: they are serving food yipee I'm so hungry. our plane was delayed 2h because someone felt sick and had to be escorted off then they had to rumage for that persons bag in the hold.
+Plane wifi was avaliable above 10,500ft isn't that crazy, satellites or something. food review coming soon.
 37,001ft.